 Curbing social media exposure can help, too.
 Research suggests ads and posts from social media influencers and seeing purchases from people in your social networks may encourage a “keeping up with the Joneses” mentality, often leading to impulsive and compulsive buying.

 A quick way to stop spending money is to freeze any non-essential spending for an entire month.
 Commit to a 30-day shopping ban on things such as clothing, make-up, tech gadgets, or take-out, and see how much extra money you have at the end of the month.
 The difference may be eye-opening and help you break the cycle.

 Successfully controlling your spending can provide a feeling of accomplishment and a confidence boost.
 Participating in a no-spend challenge can even become a fun game; you can involve other budget-conscious friends and know you’re all in it together.

 Recommended: Using a Personal Loan to Pay Off Credit Card Debt

 Although there are differences between compulsive and impulsive shopping, both can seriously affect your financial and personal life.
 Facing your impulsive or compulsive shopping habits can be daunting, but taking positive, concrete steps is likely to help conquer the problem.
 Getting past this spending issue, whether by shifting your behaviors or seeking professional help, can be a positive step, both for you personally and for your finances.

 Want to get a better handle on your spending?
 Get started today by signing up for a SoFi Checking and Savings account.
 You can easily track your weekly spending on our dashboard.
-What’s more, when you open a SoFi online bank account with direct deposit, you’ll earn an exceptional 2.00% APY and pay no fees, so your money could grow that much faster.
+What’s more, when you open a SoFi online bank account with direct deposit, you’ll earn a competitive APY and pay no fees, so your money could grow that much faster.